marcFraysse/VaccineStudy/README.md

 VaccineStudy.pdf : which is the current version of the study presentation. src folder : containing the code used to generate the displays shown in the study. data folder : containing the raw data used in the study.

+All data used in this study is provided by the WHO.